SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-web-parts-with-add-in-parts.md

 3. Create the new add-in part on the page by using the add-in part definition.

-To use CSOM to replace a Web Part with an add-in part, you need to get the add-in part definition by exporting the add-in part.
+To use CSOM to replace a web part with an add-in part, you need to get the add-in part definition by exporting the add-in part.
 To export the add-in part to get the add-in part's definition:

 1. Open your SharePoint site and choose  **Settings**, or the gear icon, and then choose  **Edit page**.